CEO Murder: 26-Year-Old Being Held In Pennsylvania In Connection To Manhattan Case

 Investigators believe that after the killing, the suspect fled a few blocks north to Central Park, where he then took a cab to a bus terminal near the George Washington Bridge.
 The man being questioned arrived in Altoona on a Greyhound bus, a senior law enforcement official told the Times.

-In addition to the gun and fake ID, Altoona Police also seized a laptop from the man, ABC 7 reports.
+In addition to the gun, manifesto, and fake ID, Altoona Police also seized a laptop from the man, ABC 7 reports.

 Earlier report - New Images Show Suspect Fleeing In Cab After Brazen Targeted Killing Of CEO In Manhattan